WPManageNinja/wpsocialninja-docs/guide/social-reviews/trustpilot-configuration-social-reviews-wp-social-ninja.md

 ---
-title: "Trustpilot Reviews | Social Reviews | WP Social Ninja"
+title: "Trustpilot Reviews"
 description: ""
 ---

-# Trustpilot Reviews | Social Reviews | WP Social Ninja
+# Trustpilot Reviews

 Nowadays business is not just about products and services.
 Business reviews are equally important like products/services.
 Hence there is **WP Social Ninja **- the multipurpose plugin to gather all your business reviews from multiple sites and embed them on your website.&nbsp;